Rua76/gpn_sample/README.md

 # GPN sample run code
 This is a sample code to show how to load and use pretrained gpn model to generate prediction on input sequence, and how to extract embeddings

 It assume you are working on midway3 with gpu.
-Other running config can be changed in *submit.sbatch* file
+Other running config can be changed in the ***submit.sbatch*** file
 ## 0. create a new working environment for gpn with mamba
 ```
 mamba create -n gpn_test python=3.8